Chapter 4 Preprocessing

 snp_save(obj.bigsnp)

-You can re-attach this data in another R session later using snp_attach("tmp-data/GWAS_data_sorted_QC.rds").
+You can then re-attach this data in another R session later using snp_attach("tmp-data/GWAS_data_sorted_QC.rds").

 References